aica-wavelab/tech-crash-course/index.md

 ## What is the project workshop ?

-The AICA Project Workshop will be hosted at the Wavelab, in the Winter Semester 2023/2024 **starting November 2023**.
+The AICA Project Workshop will be hosted at the Wavelab, in the Summer Semester, **starting April 2024**.
-This course will teach you how to build and apply AI and machine learning for the cultural and artistic domains.

-You will develop **your own project** at the interface of AI in art and culture, spanning from an intelligent or interactive tool, an artistic performance, or anything in between that applies to the creative and cultural industries.

-You will form **a team with students from HM and HMTM** with complementary expertise: computer science, data science, design, music, theater, or cultural management.

-You will be accompanied **on site** by technology and culture experts, and coached with [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development) practices.
+This course is designed to enrich the skills of artists, designers, and computer scientists by delving into the intersection of machine learning with the creative and cultural sectors.
+The curriculum offers both theoretical and practical knowledge, catering to a diverse range of expertise.

+The course is structured in three 2-day blocks and helps participants develop machine learning algorithms for image, sound, and text-based applications in the creative and cultural sectors.

+## Course content

+Structured over three 2-day blocks, the course addresses machine learning in the creative and cultural by increasing complexity and focusing on different data modalities:

+1. **Images**: This introductory block focuses on image classification through machine learning.
+Participants will explore the machine learning development cycle, engaging with interactive applications and Python programming.
+A practical project involves classifying museum artifacts using the MAMe dataset.
+2. **Sound**: The second block centers on musical applications.
+Students will have to create a regression model from physical gestures to sound, employing the visual programming environment of Pure Data.
+Participants will learn Pure Data basics and discover how to transform their smartphones into synthesizers.
+Alternatively, students will tackle symbolic music generation using traditional programming (Python).
+3. **Text**: Building on the first block, this third bloc explores embedding and navigating cultural archives with machine learning.
+Students will develop multi-modal models that link images to textual descriptions, aiming to provide innovative tools for exploring and retrieving artifacts in museum archives.

+## Pre-requisites

+You do not need prior knowledge to follow this class.
+Fundamentals in imperative programming is a plus.

-## Tutorials
+## Tutorials and teaching methods

-This website provides a large range of tutorials and ressources, organized by topic and difficulty.
+This website provides a range of tutorials and ressources, organized by topic and in increasing order of difficulty.
-**Feel free to use and adapt any of the ressources to implement your project !**

-[Tutorial overview](/docs/tutorial){: .btn target="_blank" target="_blank"}
+[Tutorial overview](/docs/tutorials){: .btn target="_blank" target="_blank"}

+A typical day of teaching starts with a lecture on a topic, followed by a hands-on session where students can apply the concepts learned in the lecture.
+The hands-on sessions are based on the tutorials provided on this website.

 ## Evaluation and ECTS

-You will earn **6 ECTS** for the validation of the course.
+You will earn **2 ECTS** for the validation of the course.

-The evaluation will be based on **two deliverables**:
+The evaluation will be based on:
-- A 10-page group term paper describing the development of the project;
-- A group presentation of the project;

-We highly encourage students to extend and capitalize on their projects to derive a bachelor or master thesis.
+- Attendance: you must attend at least 4/6 days of teaching.
+Attending the first bloc is highly recommended.
+- Completion of in-class practical work: you must provide the completed practical work by the end of the course.
+If you do not finish during the course, you will have to finish it at home.

 ## Credits and attributions